 CONS

-Good friends, food, views, and gear are critical for peak enjoyment while spending weeks at a time hiking a long trail.
-We found the Hyperlite Mountain Gear Unbound 40 to be our best ally when looking for an almost perfect pack for the long haul.
+If you're lucky enough to get to hike a long trail for weeks on end, we highly recommend the Hyperlite Mountain Gear Unbound 40 as an almost perfect pack for the long haul.
 The extremely durable and water-resistant DCH pack material means you don't have to worry about acute gear malfunction leaving you stranded several states into your long trail.
-The embedded foam padding, internal shaped stay, and hip belt all work in consonance to support moving the weight of your loaded pack and distributing it off your tired shoulders.
+The embedded foam padding, internal shaped stay, and hip belt all work together to support moving pack weight off your shoulders and distributing it onto your hips.
 “This is one of the most comfortable packs to shoulder at the beginning of a long carry,” lauds our lead tester.
 The massive exterior center and side pockets allow you to carry much of the gear you'll use throughout the day outside the main pack compartment.
 A sneaky bottom-of-the-pack stash pocket gives you a few more liters of storage.

 SPECIFICATIONS